Skip to main content

 Amplifying content about Scotland will spread the love around your social networks and beyond.
 This will ultimately inspiring more people to discover Scotland

-We want our content to spread across the tourism industry as far and as wide as possible.
 We work hard to produce valuable, creative assets for all corners of Scotland, such as our award-winning "step into the Scottish Borders" film.

 2. How to share online content

-Here’s a few simple ways to benefit from content that isn’t yours.
+The following are a few simple ways to benefit from content that isn’t yours.

 • On your website